 4. Kurazukuri Street, Kawagoe

-Kawagoe was a merchant town where very wealthy businessmen built expensive fire-proof warehouses or kura to store their wares.
+Kawagoe was a merchant town where very wealthy businessmen built expensive fire-proof warehouses (or kura) to store their wares.

 Aptly called Kurazukuri Street, this street exhibits the structures that were built by the businessmen who made successful transactions in Edo or modern-day Tokyo. ("Kurazukuri" simply means "warehouse style," an allusion to the structures built in the area.)

 About a dozen kurazukuri structures survive today, far less than the 200 believed to have been built in Kawagoe.
 These structures now serve as museums, stores, or restaurants.

 5. Nagamachi, Kanazawa

 Nagamachi is a former samurai district located at the base of ruined Kanazawa Castle.
 Samurais and their families resided in this area, and their houses, old gates, water canals, and earthen walls still survive today.

 Nomura-ke, one of the houses of the wealthy samurais, has been restored to exhibit the artifacts and daily lives of the people at that time.

 The place used to house as many as 80 samurai families.
 Now, only six of these houses are open to the people, the most famous of which are the roomy Aoyagi House and Ishiguro House.

 7. Tsumago, Kiso Valley

 The most well-preserved former post town in Japan is Tsumago in Kiso Valley, which lies on the ancient Nakasendo route from the ancient capital Kyoto to modern-day Tokyo.
 A visit to this enticing post town will give visitors a feel of the Edo era.

 The long-standing Honjin and Wakihonjin are well-preserved and carefully maintained.
 They served as lodging for government officials passing through the old Nakasendo route.
 Moreover, the aged office where horses and even aides could be rented by the travelers of the past is being well kept in Tsumago.

-8. Ouchijuku, near Aizu
+8. Ouchijuku, Near Aizu

-Another former post town in Japan that can give travelers a genuine feel of the Edo Era is the Ouchijuku that lies along the old Aizu-Nishi Kaido trade route.
+Another former post town in Japan that can give travelers a genuine feel of the Edo Era is Ouchijuku, which lies along the old Aizu-Nishi Kaido trade route.
 This trade route was where people from Aizu passed through to get to Nikko, an important place during the Edo era.

 In Ouchijuku, one can find unpaved streets and thatched-roof buildings with thick walls.
-There are also several minshuku, where travelers can eat the local specialty of soba noodles as well as roasted skewered fish.
+There are also several minshuku, where travelers can eat the local specialty of soba noodles as well as roasted, skewered fish.

 9. Taketomi Island, Okinawa

 Taketomi Island is a lovely place that is the site of the small, quaint, and well-preserved Ryukyu Village.
 Taketomi Island has streets paved with white sand on which people can use bicycles to pedal to nearby beaches.

 At the Ryukyu Village, one can see old one-story houses with red roofs surrounded by thick stone walls.
 There are also shiza statues, which look like lions and are meant to ward off evil spirits.
 Many of these well-kept houses serve as minshuku, shops, or restaurants.

 10. Oharaimachi, Ise

 In this town, one can also see many Japanese-style buildings serving as restaurants, shops, or lodging.
 Most of these buildings have been operating for many centuries, serving travelers going to this pilgrimage town and historic district in Japan.